On-premise To Cloud Migration: Strategies & Challenges

-It means you need to have your company’s entire system in order before getting started.
+It means you need to have your company’s entire system in order before you register a company and getting started.
 Of course, you might not be able to do everything yourself, but we hope to provide you with the information you need.

 We want to take some time and discuss how to start migrating your company data from on-premise infrastructure to the cloud.
 This will include all high-level strategies and challenges you might face.

 How To Start Your On-Premise to Cloud Migration?

 The process depends on a lot of factors, and there’s no one size fits all solution.
 However, we listed some of the most important steps that might help you get started:

 Define your business goals and objectives